Welcome to Our Family!

 How Can I Be Involved?

 There are many opportunities to be involved in our congregation.
-You may participate in a service, host an Oneg, plan an event, usher, serve on a committee, or join an interest group.
-Temple Beth Ami also has services conducted by its members.
-Those who wish to, may lead a service and share their insights and interpretations of that week’s Torah reading with the congregation.
+You may participate in a service, host an Oneg, plan an event, usher, serve on a committee, or join one or more social groups.
+Beth Ami Temple also has services conducted by its members.
+Those who wish to may lead a service and share their insights and interpretations of that week’s Torah reading with the congregation.

 It is the active participation of our families that makes Beth Ami unique.
 Come join our temple and express yourself.

 Where and When Does Beth Ami Temple Meet?

 Services are every other Friday night at 7:30 p.m. from September through May.
 To see our Shabbat Service schedule, please click/tap here.

 We meet at Palo Cristi Presbyterian Church, centrally located at 3535 East Lincoln Drive at the southwest corner of 36th Street and Lincoln Drive.
 When we meet, the church is literally transformed into a temple sanctuary with our own ark and accouterments.